Skip to content

 Found this tool useful?

-Share PetCareCalc with other pet owners or save the link to track your puppy's progress as they grow.
+Share PetCareCalc with other pet owners or save the link to come back later.

 Embed this tool

-Add our professional calculator to your own website
+Add our free embeddable calculator to your own website

 <!-- Dog Size Calculator by PetCareCalc.com --> <iframe src="https://www.petcarecalc.com/embed/weight-calculator" width="100%" height="650" frameborder="0" style="border-radius: 24px; box-shadow: 0 10px 30px rgba(0,0,0,0.1);"></iframe> <p style="text-align: center; font-size: 12px; color: #94a3b8; margin-top: 12px;"> <a href="https://www.petcarecalc.com" target="_blank" style="color: #2563eb; font-weight: bold; text-decoration: none;">petcarecalc.com</a> </p>